-New proposals are to be made on trac using the template, including verbatim changes proposed to the text of standard document and the conformance document.
+New proposals are to be made in github issues using the template, including verbatim changes proposed to the text of standard document and the conformance document.

 A member of the conventions committee, or another suitably qualified person, volunteers to moderate the discussion.
 If no-one volunteers, the chairman of the committee will ask someone to do it.

-The discussion takes place on trac and all may participate.
+The discussion takes place on github issues and all may participate.

-The moderator is encouraged to organize conference calls and/or webex-type interactions if this might help resolve a Trac item more quickly.
+The moderator is encouraged to organize conference calls and/or webex-type interactions if this might help resolve an issue more quickly.

 It will be helpful if a test netCDF file is provided as early as possible during the discussion.
 However, several variants of the proposal may be discussed, and the proposer may not be able to provide test netCDF files for all of them.

 When three weeks have passed with no contributions being made, the moderator should attempt to move toward a decision on the proposal by summarising the discussion and indicating the outcome as consensus, near consensus, or not near consensus (see below) on making the proposed change.
 Since several versions of the proposal might have been discussed, the summary should make clear which one, if any, would be adopted.
 The moderator will then invite further comment on the proposal, as summarised.
 If further comments are made i.e. the discussion restarts, this step is repeated.

 Once the summary has been made, if the test netCDF file does not yet exist, it must be created (unless the summary suggests the proposal should be rejected).
 When three weeks have passed with no contributions following a summary, and providing a test file exists (if appropriate), a decision is reached in one of the following ways: